Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Reverse explorations of -LQG spheres

 For $s, t > 0$ we note that there is a natural coupling of $\mlevrev{t}$ and $\mlevrev{t+s}$ because we can produce both laws from $\Mstwo$, as described just above.
-The proof of part~\eqref{it::reverse_sle_6_uniform} of Lemma~\ref{lem::reverse_point_uniformly_random} implies that the path decorated quantum surface which is parameterized by $U_{(T-s-t)_+} \setminus U_{(T-t)_+}$ is conditionally independent of the path-decorated quantum surface parameterized by $U_{(T-t)_+}$ given the quantum boundary length of $U_{(T-t)_+}$.
-We note that both quantum surfaces are doubly marked: $U_{(T-t)_+}$ is marked by the initial and target points of $\eta'$ and $U_{(T-s-t)_+} \setminus U_{(T-t)_+}$ is also marked by the initial and target points of the $\SLE_6$.
-We will prove below in Proposition~\ref{prop::reverse_exploration_boundary_is_removable} that both $\partial U_{(T-t)_+}$ and $\partial (U_{(T-s-t)_+} \setminus U_{(T-t)_+})$ are conformally removable, hence the usual removability arguments imply that the two path decorated surfaces together with their marked points almost surely determine the path decorated surface parameterized by $U_{(T-s-t)_+}$.
+Part~\eqref{it::reverse_independence} of Proposition~\ref{prop::reverse_sle6_independence} implies that the path decorated quantum surface which is parameterized by $\unexplored_{s+t} \setminus \unexplored_t$ is conditionally independent of the path-decorated quantum surface parameterized by $\unexplored_t$ given the quantum boundary length of $\unexplored_t$.
+We note that both quantum surfaces are doubly marked: $\unexplored_t$ is marked by the initial and target points of $\eta'$ and $\unexplored_{s+t} \setminus \unexplored_t$ is also marked by the initial and target points of the $\SLE_6$.
+The usual removability arguments imply that the two path decorated surfaces together with their marked points a.s.\ determine the path decorated surface parameterized by $\unexplored_{s+t}$.
 In particular, this gives us a way of describing a two-step sampling procedure for producing a sample from $\mlevrev{t+s}$.
 Namely, we: \begin{itemize} \item Produce a sample from $\mlevrev{t}$, and then, \item Given the boundary length, we can glue on a conditionally independent surface which corresponds to another $s$ units of quantum natural time \end{itemize} and obtain a sample from $\mlevrev{t+s}$.
-We will refer to this operation either as ``zipping in $s$ units of quantum natural time of $\SLE_6$'' or ``gluing in an $\SLE_6$ necklace with quantum natural time length $s$.''
-We note that this operation involves adding at \emph{most} $s$ units of quantum natural time, however it may involve adding less in the case that all of the boundary length is exhausted in fewer than $s$ units.
+We will refer to this operation either as ``zipping in $s$ units of quantum natural time of $\SLE_6$'' or ``gluing in an $\SLE_6$ necklace with quantum natural time length~$s$.''
+We note that this operation involves adding at \emph{most}~$s$ units of quantum natural time, however it may involve adding less in the case that all of the boundary length is exhausted in fewer than $s$ units (i.e., if $s+t > T$).
 We note that if we iterate this procedure for long enough, then we will eventually be left with a sample from $\Mstwo$ (i.e., $\Mstwo$ is the limit of $\mlevrev{t}$ as $t \to \infty$).